Azure/azure-functions-core-tools/README.md

 brew install azure-functions-core-tools@2
 ```

-Homebrew allow side by side installation of v2 and v3, you can switch between the versions using
+Homebrew allows side by side installation of v2 and v3, you can switch between the versions using
 ```bash
 brew link --overwrite azure-functions-core-tools@3
 ```